PopulateTools/afct-microsite/_posts/2021-06-11-smes-and-the-future-of-european-sustainability-reporting-rules-small-businesses-deserve-to-get-clarity-to-address-the-sustainability-challenge.md

   <p>Together, SMEs make up over 99% of all enterprises in the EU.
 They account for over two-thirds of total employment and contribute about 56% of the total turnover in the EU.</p>

-   <p style="font-weight: bold;">Only 3 % of EU start-ups go on scale up, but they are Europe's job creation champions.</p>

-   <p>While young SMEs that scale up represent just a tiny minority of all start-ups, they offer a key source of radical and disruptive innovations and disproportionately create jobs in the market.
+   <p>Only 3 % of EU start-ups go on scale up, but they are Europe's job creation champions.
+While young SMEs that scale up represent just a tiny minority of all start-ups, they offer a key source of radical and disruptive innovations and disproportionately create jobs in the market.
 For example, while on average only 4% of micro-sized start-ups grow in this way, they contribute to the creation of between 22% (The Netherlands) and 53% (France) of jobs in their category.</p>

  <p>There is evidence that lack of access to appropriate external finance can act <a href="https://ec.europa.eu/environment/integration/research/newsalert/pdf/eco_innovations_in_sme_FB22_en.pdf">a barrier to growth and innovation in SMEs</a>.
 Even more so in green business opportunities, more than a quarter of SMEs that have undertaken activities related to the circular economy claimed difficulties accessing finance in the <a href="https://eco.nomia.pt/contents/documentacao/kh0216459enn-002.pdf">Eurobarometer survey</a>.</p>